 In 2012, the New York State Public Service Commission (PSC) initiated a proceeding and invited developers to submit initial project ideas to achieve objectives defined within the New York Highway Energy Blueprint.

-In April 2019, NYISO selected LS Power Grid New York, LLC (formerly known as North America Transmission, LLC) as the developer of the AC Transmission Upgrades.
-The New York Power Authority (NYPA) is a minority project partner and will be responsible for aspects such as operations and maintenance.
+In April 2019, NYISO selected a joint proposal by LS Power Grid New York (LS Power) (formerly known as North America Transmission, LLC) and the New York Power Authority (NYPA) to upgrade the transmission system within existing utility rights-of-way.
 NYISO’s selection is the final step in a series of processes lasting more than five years, with substantial public and stakeholder involvement, to identify the most efficient and cost effective transmission upgrades to reduce congestion, improve reliability, and provide better access to renewable resources around New York State by strengthening the transmission system.

 LS Power will continue engaging local communities and other stakeholders, conducting environmental reviews, and advancing final design engineering as the Project progresses.
 Construction activities started in Schenectady and Albany Counties in early 2021 and will continue through summer 2022.
 Work in Oneida, Herkimer, and Montgomery Counties will be starting in early 2022 and generally proceed eastward through 2023.